July meeting will be on the 16th @ 1700 for social time and business at

 Nipomo VFW Post 10978 is a meeting place for Veterans, and for assisting the Nipomo area non-profits to benefit our community.

-Next regular Post meeting is Wednesday, June 18th.
+Next regular Post meeting is Wednesday, July 16th.

 We hope you visit us there.
 Summer is near, with it a busy time approaches.
 The Post building will return to an active restoration phase.
 Volunteers will be needed, stay in touch with your Post.